go-aah/docs/server.md

 ---
 # aah Server

 aah server is a in-built HTTP server provided by Go lang.
-On top aah framework provides flexible way to configure `server { ... }` in the `aah.conf` and exploit the capabilities.
+On top aah provides flexible way to configure `server { ... }` in the `aah.conf` and exploit the capabilities.

 Reference to [Server Config](app-config.html#section-server), [Server Extension](server-extension.html).